 While growing up in Chicago, Illinois, Bridget always looked forward to spending as much time as possible at her family’s home on Crow Island in The Thousand Islands.
 After earning a Bachelor of Science Degree from the University of Illinois she worked as Development Director for Shared Marketing Services in Chicago.
 In 2006 Bridget realized her lifelong dream and relocated permanently to the River to be near family.
 She was thrilled to join the staff at Save the River in 2010.

-Linda Wright, Bookkeeper
+Linda Wright, Account Manager

 Linda first joined Save the River as our volunteer bookkeeper from 1999-2002, returning in 2005 as a part-time employee.
 She earned a Bachelor’s degree in Math from the University of New Hampshire.
 Her accounting career has been in both non-profit and for-profit environments.
 Linda and her husband Eric live in Evans Mills where they raise sheep.
-She enjoys spending her free time quilting, gardening, and reading.
+She enjoys spending her free time quilting, gardening, reading and traveling.

 Chelsea was born and raised in western New York but came north to receive a degree in Pre-Law at SUNY Canton.
 In 2017, she began working at New York State Parks as an Environmental Educator, where her passion for conservation took off.
 Since then, Chelsea has been involved with multiple education organizations and worked as a Conservation Steward for the SCA.
 She joined Save The River in 2021 as an intern.
 Chelsea enjoys spending her free time volunteering as a cheer coach, being outdoors, and reading.